tannerbohn/tannerbohn.github.io/ideas.markdown

   -  ![alt text](https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/W3.png){:height="15px" width="15px"} where does Maslow's hierarchy of needs come from?
     - does it always appear for complex conscious beings?
     - love & belonging and esteem seem unique to humans (provided by evolution), however the following may apply generally to intelligent entities:
+      - physiological needs, safety -> without these, continued existence is not guaranteed
+      - self-actualization -> maximize efficiency of goal-attainment
   - design experiment to test long-term memory recall speed when moving and not moving eyes
   - estimate the rate of time passage during various mental activities
     - need to only see true durations afterward to avoid consciously counteracting biases